 - Cloud Tier: virtually unlimited scalability of compute resources and storage for long-term storage of data, training of machine learning models, management of fleets of devices, or facilitation of remote access.
-The cloud tier's main limitation is the bandwidth, latency, and availability of the network connection to the devices. - Partner and Ecosystem Tier: in addition to the cloud tier operated and maintained by the device vendor, the ecosystem tier allows the connection to partner services like marketplaces, payment services, or smart environments (factories, cities, transportation).
+The main limitation of the cloud tier is the bandwidth, latency, and availability of the network connection to the devices. - Partner and Ecosystem Tier: in addition to the cloud tier operated and maintained by the device vendor, the ecosystem tier allows the connection to partner services like marketplaces, payment services, or smart environments (factories, cities, transportation).